eclipse-archived/ceylon-lang.org/documentation/1.0/tour/missing-pieces.md

         }
     }

+### implementation note <!-- m3 -->

+Resource expressions in `try` are not yet supported in M3.

 ## Sequenced parameters

 A sequenced parameter of a method or class is declared using an ellipsis.
 There may be only one sequenced parameter for a method or class, and it must be the last parameter.

     void print(String... strings) {
         // ...
     }

-Inside the method body, the parameter `strings` has type `String[]`.
+Inside the method body, the parameter `strings` has type `Iterable<String>`.

     void print(String... strings) {
         for (string in strings) {